-In this blog post, I show you three different ways how you can incorporate speech recognition into a web app, in this case, an Ionic app.
+In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

-As an example, I created a simple movie search database with an Ionic front and a Java / Spring Boot back end.
-The user can search for movie titles by speaking the name into the microphone and let a speech recognition library transcribe it into text.
+As an example, I created a simple movie search database with an Ionic front end and a Java/Spring Boot back end.
+The user can search for movie titles by speaking into the microphone, which a speech recognition library will transcribe into text.
 The web app then sends a search request to the Spring Boot application, where it searches for matching movies stored in a MongoDB database.

 Test data ¶